• Skip to primary navigation

 Instructions

 1. Whip the meringue.
-Whip the egg whites and granulated sugar on medium-high speed to stiff peaks.
-Meringue is done when it looks like shaving cream, and the peaks coming off the mixer paddle curve slightly, almost sticking straight up.
+Whip the egg whites and granulated sugar on medium-high speed to firm (some call stiff), glossy peaks.
+The meringue should resemble shaving cream, with peaks that stand tall and curve slightly at the tip.

 3. Pipe the batter.
-Immediately transfer your batter to the pastry bag.
-To pipe macaron batter, hold the bag vertically and about a quarter of an inch above the pan.
-Squeeze until you just about reach your desired size or the inside edge of the guides.
-Immediately stop squeezing and flick away the pastry tip in a circular motion.
+Transfer the batter to a pastry bag fitted with a round tip.
+Hold the bag vertical, about ¼ inch above the pan, and pipe until you almost reach your desired size or the edge of your guides.
+Stop pressure and flick the tip away in a small circular motion.

 Notes